linh-pham19/linh-pham19/README.md

 Welcome to my GitHub profile!
 I enjoy creating applications that simplify everyday tasks—like discovering your favorite food truck or getting movie recommendations tailored to your taste.

 ### 🌱 Current Focus
-- 🌱 Lately: I've been working on `CTD-prework` to sharpen my skills in plain JavaScript, HTML and CSS.
-- 🚀 Working on my Food Truck Finder app.
-So far I have finalized a list of features for the MVP.
+- 🌱 Lately: Working on my Food Truck Finder app.
+I'm currently refining user stories for the application.
 - 📖 Sharpening my knowledge of web app performance optimization via React, CSS and HTML.
 - 💬 Diving deeply into fundamental concepts of web application to figure out where bugs might come from and document my findings.
-- Learning Next.js and Python.
+- Learning Next.js and Python (Django framework).
 - Continue to update my personal website.

 ### 📫 How to Reach Me